Percy Jackson & the Olympians: The Lightning Thief: Production

-In June 2004, 20th Century Fox acquired feature film rights to the book.
-In April 2007, director Chris Columbus was hired to helm the project.
+In June 2004, 20th Century Fox acquired the film rights to the book.
+In April 2007, Chris Columbus was hired to direct.
 Filming began in April 2009 in Vancouver, and Mammoth Studios in Burnaby was selected to be the studio.
 Portions of the film were shot at the Parthenon in Nashville, Tennessee, that has a full-scale replica of the original Parthenon in Athens.
 The Lotus Casino sequence was filmed at The Westin Bayshore in Vancouver in June 2009, and additional scenes of Percy, Grover and Annabeth driving to and from the casino were shot on the Las Vegas Strip and in front of the Fremont Street Experience.
 Filming wrapped up on the morning of July 25, 2009, in Mission, British Columbia.
 Additional exterior scenes were filmed on location in Brooklyn, New York during the first week of August 2009.
 Digital intermediate work began in San Francisco in November 2009.
 Christophe Beck composed the score.
 Columbus has stated that the cast was chosen specifically with sequels in mind.
 "I think with Percy Jackson it was a matter of finding the right cast to fit into these roles, sort of the perfect cast for these roles, because hopefully, God willing, we will go on to do other Percy Jackson films and you want the cast to grow with their characters".

 During production, Riordan was disappointed with the changes made to the story and warned the studio that it would likely alienate the readers of the book series that it was depending on to buy tickets.
 In two emails commenting at length on a draft of the script that he posted to his blog in 2018, he specifically warned the studio that trying to make the story more attractive to a teenage audience by aging the characters and including some profanity in the script might move a significant portion of the books' readers to leave the theater in disgust long before the movie ended.
-He also felt the introduction of Persephone's pearls as a plot device made no sense, having no basis in mythology and distracting Percy from his goal of recovering the stolen lightning.
+He also felt the introduction of Persephone's pearls as a plot device made no sense, having no basis in mythology and distracting Percy from his goal of recovering the stolen lightning bolt.